JAremko/ctl-api-example/README.md

 ## Additional Information

 The server code in Go communicates with the C server using named pipes, defined in `cinterface.go`.
 This allows for inter-process communication and control over a simulated thermal camera.
+The named pipes `/tmp/toC` and `/tmp/fromC` are shared between the Go and C server containers through a shared volume.

 ## Stopping the Application